-- Integrate technical "field" skills with analytical skills to identify important natural resources problems and begin to identify effective solutions for these problems. - Acquire knowledge regarding a range of natural resources current issues, social and political components of resource management. - · Work with experts in a variety of natural resource fields.

-Apply watershed management principles and practices to actual natural resources issues and problems to develop plans and solutions.
+- Integrate technical "field" skills with analytical skills to identify important natural resources problems and begin to identify effective solutions for these problems. - Acquire knowledge regarding a range of natural resources current issues, social and political components of resource management. - · Work with experts in a variety of natural resource fields. - Apply watershed management principles and practices to actual natural resources issues and problems to develop plans and solutions.

 Math and writing placement are unique to each student and are determined during the admissions and intake advising process.
 Additional math or writing courses may be required prior to taking the math or writing program requirements in this degree.
-For more information on placement methods used, visit our college placement policy here (p.
-11).